 By Brennan Ryan

-Belford won the second running of the cup with Don’t Listen and claimed it last year with Murphy Rumble.
+Over the race’s 10-year history, Brad Belford has won the time-honoured race on three occasions; firstly with Don’t Listen in 2011 and last year with the great Murphy Rumble.

 “The North Queensland Cup is our second biggest race here in Townsville and we’ve been fortunate to win it a few times now – Cult Hero is a real tough chaser and it’s a great reward for Doug,” Brad added.

 The features continue in Townsville next Tuesday night with the Townsville Lord Mayor’s Trophy; the open event being staged over 498-metres as the Belford kennel will again line up in the event.